 Will My Child Ever Have a Best Friend?

-Children with ADHD often invade personal spaces, blurt out rude comments, and play too rough — all of which makes it tough to keep friends.
+Kids with ADHD often invade personal spaces, blurt out rude comments, and play too rough — all of which makes it tough to keep friends.
 Discover how you can guide your child through sticky social situations so he can develop lasting friendships.

 Take eight-year-old Josh, who stands alone at the edge of the playground, watching the other kids play.
 He’d like to join them but has no idea how.
 Eleven-year-old Tina sits on the porch steps in tears.
 From the next block, she can hear the sounds of a birthday party to which she wasn’t invited — even though she thought the birthday girl was her good friend.
 Fourteen-year-old Tom spends all his free time alone, on his computer.
 No one calls him, and he calls no one.